tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ### Server authentication

 A client which supports this specification SHALL send an empty "delegated_credential" extension in its ClientHello.
-If the server receives a delegated credential without indicating support, then the server MUST abort with an "unexpected_message" alert.
+If the client receives a delegated credential without indicating support, then the client MUST abort with an "unexpected_message" alert.

 If the extension is present, the server MAY send a delegated credential; if the